 TV: CBS Sports Network

-RADIO: The UNLV broadcast can be found on ESPN 1100 AM and 100.9 FM, while the Boise State broadcast can be found on the affiliates of the Bronco Sports Network.
-The game can also be streamed through TuneIn.
+RADIO: The UNLV broadcast can be found in and around Las Vegas on ESPN 1100 AM and 100.9 FM.
+The Boise State broadcast can be found throughout Idaho on the affiliates of the Bronco Radio Network, including flagship 670 AM (KBOI) in Boise.

-SERIES RECORD: Boise State leads the overall series 7-3.
-In the last meeting on November 18, 2016, the Broncos defeated the Rebels, 42-25, in Boise.
+SERIES RECORD: Boise State leads the series 8-3.
+In the last meeting on October 5, 2019, the Broncos defeated the Rebels in Laramie, 53-17.

 Three Keys to a UNLV Victory